Factbox: London's underground turns 150

 * The London Underground system has 275 stations.

-* The Metropolitan, or Met - opened on January 9, 1863 and the first stretch measured nearly four miles (6 km) and ran between Paddington (Bishop's Road) and Farringdon Street.
+* The Metropolitan, or Met - opened on January 9, 1863 and the first stretch measured nearly four miles and ran between Paddington (Bishop's Road) and Farringdon Street.

-* The Tube network has 253 miles (408 km) of track and consists of 12 lines.
-At 34 miles (55 km), the east-west Central Line is the longest.
+* The Tube network has 253 miles of track and consists of 12 lines.
+At 34 miles, the east-west Central Line is the longest.
 The Jubilee line was the last to open in 1979 and that was extended through services from Stanmore to Stratford in 1999.

 * Less than half of the network is actually underground.
 As the track heads out to London's sprawling suburbs it emerges to run largely above ground.
 More than 3 million passengers use the Tube each day.
 Passenger numbers exceeded 1.1 billion for the first time during the 2010/11 financial year.